Investment products are not insured by the FDIC, are not deposits, and may lose value.

 • 63% U.S. equities

-We project modestly higher returns for international and emerging markets compared to U.S. equities, though slightly below what market weights would imply due to geopolitical uncertainties in Europe and Asia.
+We project modestly higher returns for international and emerging markets compared to U.S. equities, reflecting valuation differences and diversification benefits.
+However, these return expectations remain somewhat tempered relative to pure market-weight implications due to ongoing geopolitical uncertainties in Europe and Asia.

 Alternative Investments